 JUST BECAUSE HE WAS BORN WITH TESTICLES DOESN’T MEAN HE HAS TO KEEP THEM.
 We calve out between 900-950 cows on average from year to year, thus retaining approximately ½ of our bull calf crop for the sale.

 Year after year, I receive phone calls from people asking about our carcass data and our $ EPDs.
 They would consider us because they like the looks of the cattle, but they can’t because we don’t have the numbers.
 Well let me address that.
 It’s because we think the numbers have far too much discrepancy associated with them.
 Genomic testing and enhanced EPDs have become the new rage.
 While I believe some aspects of these test can be beneficial to producers, there are many more numbers being generated from them that seem to lack correlation from real world testing.
-In regards to carcass, our bulls are not ultrasounded for the simple reason that we are not pushing these bulls.
+In regard to carcass, our bulls are not ultrasounded for the simple reason that we are not pushing them.
 Our SUMMER BORN calves are weaned around the first of the year and put onto a 1.5# ration until the grass at Tie Siding, WY can sustain them.
-During the window that we could be testing these bulls in a feedlot, we have them out on pasture growing into a bull, suitable for your herd.
+During the window in which we could be testing these bulls in a feedlot, we have them out on pasture growing into a bull, suitable for your herd.
 NOT A FEEDLOT BULL.
 These cattle need to be working for us, not vice versa.
 Some bulls in this catalog have carcass EPDs because the dam and sire were tested at some point in their lives.
 The bulls not showing these EPDs have nothing to hide, their parents nor themselves have simply never been tested.